Table of Contents

 Faber-Castell Pitt Artist Pens

 There are lots of pens in the Pitt Artist Pen line from Faber-Castell, but I’m specifically focusing on the 8 pen wallet set.
-This set of pens offers a variety of different brush pens and drawing pens, so you can really get some bang for your buck.
-You can really get a taste for what kind of brush pen suits your fancy with this sampler set.
+This set of pens offers a variety of different brush calligraphy pens and drawing pens, so you can really get some bang for your buck.
+You can really get a taste for what kind of brush pen suits your fancy by exploring the different characteristics within this sampler set.
 The bullet tip pen and the drawing pens included are also great for hand lettering and adding all kinds of embellishments.

 - PITT artist pens contain pigmented India ink that is both archival and acid free